IS JESUS RELEVANT TODAY

 Watergate was exposed,

 Colson began thinking about life differently.
-Sensing his own lack of purpose, he began reading Lewis' Mere Christianitygiven to him by a friend.
+Sensing his own lack of purpose, he began reading Lewis' Mere Christianity, given to him by a friend.
 Trained

 as a lawyer, Colson took out a legal yellow